A topic from the subject of Isolation in Chemistry.

 1. Grate 2-3 carrots into a beaker.

-2. Add 50 mL of ethanol to the grated carrots and mix well.
+2. Add 50 mL of ethanol to the grated carrots and mix thoroughly using a stirring rod or magnetic stirrer.
+Allow the mixture to sit for at least 15-30 minutes to ensure efficient extraction.

-3. Filter the mixture through a funnel lined with filter paper into a separatory funnel.
+3. Filter the mixture through a funnel lined with filter paper into a beaker.

-6. Drain the top layer into a beaker.
+8. Drain the top (petroleum ether) layer containing the carotenoids into a clean beaker.

-10. Measure the absorbance of the carotenoids at 450 nm using a spectrophotometer.
+13. Measure the absorbance of the carotenoid solution at 450 nm using a spectrophotometer.
+Prepare a blank (solvent only) for calibration.

 Significance: